LiangWanQiang/go-web-hello-world/README.md

 This guide will introduce how to install gitlab ce, build golang web app and run the web app in container.

+If the pictures can not show, try to download the repo or check pictures in images subfolder.

 ### Task 0: Install a ubuntu server 64-bit in VirtualBox

 **0.1 Download VirtualBox and install it**